xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 that "do one thing well" [@mcilroy_unix_1978].
 Such software can then be chained together with other small but powerful tools to achieve complex results.
-Free software, besides being cost effective ("free as in beer"), also opens the tool itself to humanistic inquiry.
-Code is said to be "free" when it is available for inspection, interpretation, critique, and modification.
-It is, in the words of Richard Stallman, "free as in speech" [@stallman_why_2007].
+Free software, besides being cost effective ("free as in beer"), also makes the tool itself available to inspection, interpretation, revision, and ultimately critique.
+Transparency and the ability to modify code to suit one's own interests is what makes code "free free as in speech" [@stallman_why_2007].
 Above all, we seek out universal tools that we can understand and, where needed, customize to fit our own particular needs and contexts.
 These tools can be applied in diverse contexts like library